Cynthia Wandia: Other considerations

 Cynthia Wandia is reported to be fluent in the English language, Spanish, French, German and Mandarin.
 In 2018, Business Daily Africa, an English daily newspaper in Kenya, named Cynthia Wandia, one of the Kenya Top 40 Under 40 Women.

-Her most recent enterprise, which she co-founded and for which she serves as the CEO, is Kwara Limited, an online and mobile banking application that helps cooperative societies, community banks and credit unions keep up with the financial needs and positions of their members in real-time.
+Her most recent enterprise, which she co-founded and for which she is the CEO, is Kwara Limited, an online and mobile banking application that helps cooperative societies, community banks and credit unions keep up with the financial needs and positions of their members in real-time.
 This allows the institutions to respond faster to the needs of their members, thereby maintaining high censuses of happy customers, driving up profits in the process.